wp-plugins/slick-doc-it/readme.txt

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

 == Change-log ==
+= Version 1.0.2 Tuesday, November 19th, 2013 =
+ *Fixed: Buggy Database Table Name!

 = Version 1.0.1 Tuesday, November 19th, 2013 =
  * Added: Ability to reorder documents for the Doc It sidebar.
  * Added: Ability to reorder Document Item categories for the Doc It sidebar.
  * Added: New settings options, including custom CSS area.
- * Big Thanks to everyone in AWP for the feedback!
+ * Big Thanks to everyone in [Advanced WordPress] (https://www.facebook.com/groups/advancedwp/) Facebook Group for the feedback and testing!

 = Version 1.0.0 =